 Testing for Non-Metal Ions (Anions)

 This deep dive covers Testing for Non-Metal Ions (Anions) within Tests for Ions for GCSE Chemistry.
 Revise Tests for Ions in Chemical Analysis for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 4 of 14 in this topic.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 4 of 15 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position